Are you the Best in the World?

 After four trials, the two highest-scoring competitors square off as attorneys in the championship round (we provide the witnesses for the final).
 The winner is crowned best in the world.

-Sunday we're back at the courthouse for round four, the semifinals, the awards ceremony, and the Final Round.
-Here are our Gladiator champions posing with the trophy and tournament director Justin Bernstein (Megan Jones in 2015, Andy Parker in 2016, Audrey Shepard in 2017, and Tiffany Tam in 2018).
+Here are our GLADIATOR champions posing with the trophy and tournament director Justin Bernstein (Megan Jones in 2015, Andy Parker in 2016, Audrey Shepard in 2017, and Tiffany Tam in 2018, Abby Branham in 2019).
+Ethan Marx was the 2020 world champion.
 You can watch the championship trials on our Stand Up Mock Trial YouTube page.